What to Expect When a CD Matures

 When buying CDs, you get to choose how long the CD will last, and you might not know which maturity to choose.
 Again, your goals and your situation will help you pick the right maturity.

-Longer is higher: in general, longer terms come with higher interest rates.
+In general, longer terms come with higher interest rates.
 If you want to maximize your earnings, a one-year CD probably pays more than a three month CD.

-Interest rates change: locking up for a longer period might or might not be a good idea.
+Locking up for a longer period might or might not be a good idea.
 Your bank sets interest rates on CDs (in part) based on interest rates elsewhere and how the economy is doing.
 Rates can move higher or lower after you buy a CD.

-Ladder for flexibility: you don’t have to pick just one maturity.
+You don’t have to pick just one maturity.
 It’s wise to spread your money among different maturities.

 - Some of it goes in a six month CD (and renew using six-month CDs at maturity)